Workflows and Analyses

 }

-which will be resolved when the stage "stage-xxxx" finishes running in analysis "analysis-xxxx".
+}which is resolved when the stage "stage-xxxx" finishes running in analysis "analysis-xxxx".

 Workflow API Method Specifications